 Please do not feel that you have to wait until the next Project Management form is due before you can raise any issues that you are concerned about.
 Your supervisor is normally your first port of call, but you should feel free to discuss any matters of concern with the Part II Project Organiser at any time.

-Project Management and the Part II Thesis
+Compulsory Final Chapter of the Part II Thesis